 How Often Should You Change Your Furnace Filters in 2023

 Now that you understand why changing your furnace filter is important, you may be wondering how often it should be done.
-The answer to this question will depend on the type of filter you have and the level of contamination in your home.
+Much like your dirty air vents, you need to change out your furnace filters regularly too.
+The exact answer to this question will depend on the type of filter you have and the level of contamination in your home though.
 The most recommended and general replacement time for changing out your filters in 2023 is every 90 days.
 However, this is very general advice and there is much more to consider.

 We recommend consulting with a professional HVAC technician for advice on which type of filter works best for your home and how often it should be replaced.
 Generally speaking, most manufacturers suggest changing your filters 1-12 months.
 Which is a huge gap and that's because there are many different contributing factors as to when you should be changing them out.